 As far as taking something to the ordination ceremony, for most special occasions in Thailand family and friends give a gift of money.
 Put a few hundred baht in an envelope with your name on the front and hand it to the mother or father of the man who is going to be a monk.
 The monk ordination ceremony is extremely expensive, so the money is used to help pay for the cost.

-Most importantly, enjoy the unique experience and take lots of photos.
+Most importantly, enjoy the Buddhist monk ordination ceremony for what it is — a unique experience most non-Thais will not get to experience.
+And, remember, take lots of photos as well.
 You’re allowed to take them at any time during the ceremony so do so.